-RESEARCH AREAS: Historiography, Philosophy of history, History education
+RESEARCH AREAS: Historiography, Philosophy of history, History education people.unisa.edu.au/marnie.hughes-warrington

-A Rhodes Scholar, Professor Hughes-Warrington studied history, philosophy and education at Oxford University and the University of Tasmania, and worked at the University of Washington, Seattle before returning to Australia.
-She was in a teaching and learning leadership role at Macquarie at the time of her Prime Minister's Award and was appointed to the role of Pro Vice- Chancellor (Learning and Teaching) at Monash University the following year.
+A Rhodes Scholar, Distinguished Professor Hughes- Warrington studied history, philosophy and education at Oxford University and the University of Tasmania, and worked at the University of Washington, Seattle before returning to Australia.
+She was in a teaching and learning leadership role at Macquarie at the time of her Prime Minister's Award and was appointed to the role of Pro Vice-Chancellor (Learning & Teaching) at Monash University the following year.
 Between 2012 and 2019 she was DVC Academic at the Australian National University, and in 2020 she took the unique pathway to DVC Research and Enterprise at the University of South Australia.
-Professor Hughes-Warrington has had an impressive career, having successfully achieved a number of national awards and grants.
+Distinguished Professor Hughes-Warrington has had an impressive career, having successfully achieved a number of national awards and grants.
 Apart from the Prime Minister's Prize for University Teacher of the Year (2008), she has also been awarded ARC and ALTC Grants, and an ALTC Teaching Excellence Award for Humanities and the Arts.
-Professor Hughes-Warrington works to further our understanding of historical thinking and teaching, has completed eight books on more are on the way.
-Her current book project-Machine-Made Histories-shows how the logic of histories might improve the design of computer recommendation systems.
+Professor Hughes-Warrington works to further our understanding of historical thinking and teaching, has completed eleven books on more are on the way.
+Her current book project-Artificial Historians-shows how the logic of histories might improve the safety and performance of AI.